-Before maximising Twitter growth you need to understand the basic Twitter limits follow/unfollow so you don’t fall foul of them and get your account considered SPAMMY resulting in suspension or banned.
+Before mass following thousands of Twitter accounts you need to understand the basic Twitter follow limits and unfollow limits so you don’t fall foul of them and get your account considered SPAMMY resulting in Twitter suspension or banned.

 I’m pretty good at following Twitter users which followback (I have a relatively high followback ratio) and so don’t have to unfollow every few days.
 I tend to unfollow roughly two or three times a month and each time I’ll unfollow 1,000 to 1,500 accounts which aren’t following back within 10 days.

-Twitter allows you to follow up to 1,000 accounts in a 24 hour period.
+THEORETICALLY Twitter allows you to follow up to 1,000 accounts in a 24 hour period if verified and 400 Twitter accounts when not verified.

-Although you can safely follow 1,000 accounts in a particular day, it’s not wise to follow anywhere near 1,000 accounts per day on a regular basis: eventually you will get your account suspended and possible banned.
-Realistically to follow 1,000 accounts every day you would have to use aggressive Twitter follow churn techniques within 5 days because of other Twitter follow limits (see the 10% limit later).
+Although you can safely follow 400/1,000 Twitter accounts in a particular day, it’s not wise to mass follow anywhere near 400/1,000 accounts per day on a regular basis: eventually you will get your account suspended and possible banned.
+Realistically to follow 400/1,000 Twitter accounts every day you would have to use aggressive Twitter follow churn techniques within 5 days because of other Twitter follow limits: see the 10% Twitter limit later.

-The extreme of Twitter follow churn is following 1,000 accounts every day and unfollowing them ALL X days later, in theory this would grow an account super fast, but I doubt your account would remain live for more than a week: don’t try this at home :-)
+The extreme of Twitter follow churn is following 400/1,000 Twitter accounts every day and mass unfollowing them ALL X days later, in theory this would grow a Twitter account super fast, but I doubt your Twitter account would remain live for more than a week: don’t try this at home :-)

 The 10% Twitter Followers Limit at 5,000 Followers